joezuntz/cosmosis-doc/features/cosmopower_training.rst

-CosmoPower training and usege within CosmoSIS
+CosmoPower training and usage within CosmoSIS
 =============================================

 CosmoSIS also has a capability to use CosmoPower to train emulators for any module in the pipeline, and then use those emulators in place of the original module.